The Cost of Social Comas

 HR as a function is in a coma, teetering on its final days.
 What happened to HR?
 HR's demise began with a critical mistake, one of credibility.
 HR posed as friend-of-the-employee while being manipulated by leadership to get what they wanted out of employees.
 Think employee surveys, performance evaluations, and termination.
 Think HR representatives helping you with an issue with your manager.
 This misrepresentation cost HR its credibility and employees never trusted the function again.
 Every employee survey is statistically invalid, because employees distrust management and therefore provide the answers they think management wants to hear.
 You cannot get accurate data from a population if the population distrusts the researcher.

 The second reason I believe HR as a function is all but dead has more to do with automation, Technology has automated key HR functions and enabled the delivery of most people related services as on-demand, online, and self service.
-Honestly, I believe some of the benefits of HR have no place in the organization in the first place.
-I'll get to that later.
+Honestly, I believe some of the benefits of HR have no place in the organization in the first place, like healthcare.
+Why does our healthcare have any relationship with workplaces?
+Simple.
+Corporations want to tie healthcare to work so that you'll need to work for them if you want healthcare.
+This is a negative incentive to work for corporations.
+Duh.

 All these changes have increased HR’s irrelevance.
 I realize that irrelevance is a strong word, but let’s not confuse the people of HR with the function itself.
 I am talking about the function.
 People are never irrelevant; we just have to find better things for them to do.
 By the way, if you want to make people feel irrelevant, refer to them as resources.
 Human Resources is a term I have always found to be insulting.
 What is an organization other than people?
 We are not resources or tools.
 We are the organization.
 Calling people human resources is like putting people on the same level as capital or real estate or some other asset.
 Get a clue.